MicrosoftDocs/Devices-docs/surface-hub/manage-settings-with-mdm-for-surface-hub.md

 # Manage Surface Hub with an MDM provider

 Surface Hub allows IT administrators to manage settings and policies using a mobile device management (MDM) provider such as Microsoft Intune.
-Surface Hub has a built-in management component to communicate with the management server, so there is no need to install additional clients on the device.
+Surface Hub has a built-in management component to communicate with the management server.
+There is no need to install additional clients on the device.

 ## Enrolling Surface Hub into MDM management